-Students demonstrate readiness on this measure by earning twelve or more college credits through advanced standing programs, such as the College Credit Plus program under Chapter 3365. of the Revised Code, an early college high school program under section 3313.6013 of the Revised Code, and state-approved career-technical courses offered through dual enrollment or statewide articulation, that appear on a student's college transcript issued by the institution of higher education from which the student earned the college credit.
+Students demonstrate readiness on this measure by earning twelve or more college credits through advanced standing programs, such as the College Credit Plus program under Chapter 3365. of the Revised Code, an early college high school program under section 3313.6013 of the Revised Code, and state-approved careertechnical courses offered through dual enrollment or statewide articulation, that appear on a student's college transcript issued by the institution of higher education from which the student earned the college credit.
 Earned credits reported under division 3302.03(D)(1)(j)(iii) of this section shall include credits that count toward the curriculum requirements established for completion of a degree, but shall not include any remedial or developmental credits.
 Final business rules for this are in development and will be refined in future calculations.

-In order to be included in the numerator for the 2021-2022 report card calculation, students must be reported with the following information on the Student Graduation - Core Summary Record:
+In order to receive credit for this measure, students must be reported with the following information on the Student Graduation - Core Summary Record: